AdityaGarg8/git-credential-outlook-and-gmail/README.md

 If not configured, it will use Thunderbird's `client_id` and `client_secret` by default.

-The helpers include the client credentials for the following popular email clients:
+The helpers include the client credentials of the following popular email clients:

 - Thunderbird
 - GNOME Evolution